Skip to content

 A fundamental work in the formation of a national aesthetic, A Negra values Afro-Brazilian ancestry.

-The monumental body and strong features break with the European standards of the time and exalt the black presence in Brazilian culture.
+The monumental body and strong features break with the European standards of the time and exalt the presence of Black people in Brazilian culture.

-Two images of a model wearing a scarf inspired by Tarsila do Amaral's "A Negra."
-An exclusive piece from Scarf Me.
+Two images of a model displaying a scarf inspired by the artwork "A Negra" by Tarsila do Amaral.
+Exclusive piece from Scarf Me.

 This work inspired prints that express authenticity and power, represented in scarves that are true visual statements.

-A landscape dominated by an incandescent sky.
-In Sol Poente, the artist explores the geometry of natural elements and tropical colors.
+A landscape where the incandescent sky dominates the scene.
+In Sunset, the artist explores the geometry of natural elements and tropical colors.

-This composition resulted in scarves inspired by intense and harmonious sunsets, such as satin scarves , perfect for women seeking beauty with soul.
+This combination resulted in scarves inspired by intense and harmonious sunsets, such as satin scarves , perfect for women who seek beauty with soul.

 4. Carnival in Madureira (1924)

-Colorful, fun, and full of life, Carnival in Madureira celebrates the joy of the people and the contrasts of urban life.
+Colorful, fun, and full of life, Carnival in Madureira celebrates popular joy and the contrasts of urban life.

-Fantasy elements blend with everyday scenes, creating a vibrant visual universe.
+Fantasy elements blend with scenes from everyday life, creating a vibrant visual universe.

-This energy translates into prints that elegantly reinvent the spirit of Carnival, present in contemporary pieces from the collection.
+This energy translates into prints that reinvent the spirit of Carnival with elegance, present in contemporary pieces from the collection.

 5. The Papaya Tree (1925)

-Composed of soft shapes and pastel hues, O Mamoeiro reveals a delicate vision of rural Brazil.
-The serenity of this work inspired light and fluid pieces, such as the pareô , which transforms the contemplation of nature into a versatile and sophisticated style.
+Composed of soft shapes and pastel tones, The Papaya Tree reveals a delicate vision of rural Brazil.
+The serenity of this work inspired light and fluid pieces, such as the pareo , which transforms the contemplation of nature into a versatile and sophisticated style.

 6. Workers (1933)

-In Operários, Tarsila portrays dozens of aligned faces representing workers of different backgrounds.
-Social critique is subtly present in the repetition and anonymity of the figures.
+In Operários (Workers), Tarsila portrays dozens of aligned faces representing workers of different origins.
+Social criticism is subtly present in the repetition and anonymity of the figures.

-A work that moves between the fantastic and the real, Landscape with a Bull depicts rural Brazil with an earthy palette and an almost magical perspective.
+A work that moves between the fantastic and the real, Landscape with Bull shows rural Brazil with an earthy palette and an almost magical perspective.

 The poetic rusticity of this painting influenced organic prints that evoke the Brazilian countryside in subtle details.

-A synthesis of modernist thought, Antropofagia brings together elements from other works by Tarsila, such as Abaporu, and proposes a new reading of Brazilian identity.
+A synthesis of modernist thought, Antropofagia brings together elements from other works by Tarsila, such as Abaporu, and proposes a new interpretation of Brazilian identity.

 Tropical shapes and intertwined bodies appear in accessories that combine symmetry and freedom.

-For those looking for creative ideas, the How to Wear Scarves guide offers stylish ways to incorporate art into your everyday life.
+For those seeking creative ideas, the guide on how to wear scarves offers elegant ways to incorporate art into everyday life.

 9. Brazilian Religion (1927)

-In this work, Tarsila mixes Catholic, indigenous and Afro-Brazilian references, creating a plural spiritual panorama.
+In this work, Tarsila blends Catholic, Indigenous, and Afro-Brazilian references, creating a pluralistic spiritual panorama.

 The intense colors and sacred symbols served as inspiration for prints that celebrate syncretism with beauty and respect.
-Each piece conveys the depth of a multifaceted faith.
+Each piece carries the depth of a multifaceted faith.

-The artist delves into national folklore by representing A Cuca, a character from Brazilian oral tradition.
+The artist delves into national folklore by portraying A Cuca, a character from Brazilian oral tradition.

-Side-by-side images of a model wearing a scarf inspired by Tarsila do Amaral's work "A Cuca."
+Side-by-side images of a model displaying a scarf inspired by the artwork "A Cuca" by Tarsila do Amaral.
 Exclusive Scarf Me piece.

 The importance of Tarsila's art

 Tarsila do Amaral's biography is inseparable from the symbolic construction of modern Brazil.
-Her influence extends beyond painting and resonates in fashion, design, and culture.
+Her influence transcends the boundaries of painting and resonates in fashion, design, and culture.

-Scarf Me honors this legacy by transforming its works into accessories that combine history and style.
+Scarf Me honors this legacy by transforming its creations into accessories that combine history and style.

-Side-by-side images of a model wearing a scarf from the Tarsila do Amaral collection by Scarf Me.
-In the first image, the piece is worn around the body, while in the second, it's worn on the head.
+Side-by-side images of a model wearing a scarf from the Tarsila do Amaral collection made by Scarf Me.
+In the first image, the scarf is worn around the body, while in the second it is worn on the head.

 Each piece in the collection offers a contemporary interpretation of Tarsila's paintings, respecting their essence while expanding their reach.
 The result is a line that offers much more than aesthetics: it offers meaning.

-The idea goes beyond the visual aspect.
-It's about wearing art, conveying culture, and making elegant statements.
-A satin scarf can convey boldness and delicacy, while a sarong can adapt to different occasions and styles.
+The concept goes beyond aesthetics.
+It's about wearing art, carrying culture, and asserting choices with elegance.
+A satin scarf can convey both boldness and delicacy, while a pareo can adapt to different occasions and styles.

-For those who want to surprise with meaning, Scarf Me offers solutions that delight.
+For those who wish to create a meaningful surprise, Scarf Me offers solutions that delight.

-The accessories from the Tarsila do Amaral collection are ideal gifts for women who value art, culture and sophistication.
+The accessories in the Tarsila do Amaral collection are ideal gifts for women who value art, culture, and sophistication.

-Discover, choose, and delight.
-With Scarf Me, every detail matters—and every print tells a story.
+Discover, choose, enchant.
+With Scarf Me, every detail matters — and every print tells a story.

 Cart